 I have some mountains in front of me that I must climb.
-They’re figurative mountains, of course, but they’re mountains, nonetheless.
-We all have our challenges.
-Each of us must decide how we’re going to respond to those challenges.
+They’re figurative mountains, of course, but they’re mountains nonetheless.
+We all have our challenges and each of us must decide how we’re going to respond to those challenges.
 The way we respond may define who and what we become in the months, years, and decades of our life.

 A series of situations resulted in a significant setback.
 I won’t cast blame on anyone other than the person I see in the mirror.
-Through this blog that I intend to develop, I’m inviting readers to follow along the journey.
+Through this blog that I intend to develop, I’m inviting readers to follow along on the journey.
 I hope that through this contribution, others will find hope.
 They’ll see that regardless of what difficulties we’re in during a given moment, we can always take steps to grow stronger.

 Through a deliberate plan, I intend to come out of this struggle more vibrant, more aware, and better prepared to succeed.
 For this reason, I’ve developed this two-year plan.

 Any person striving to summit a mountain would need a similar strategy.

 In all honesty, I’m not too fond of the stage of life I’m in.
 In fact, I lament the predicament I’ve put myself into.
 Complaining about my challenge won’t do anyone any good.
 A friend of mine told me about the book Flow by a psychologist.
 According to this friend, the author wrote that successful people find their peace when they’re in the moment, intentional about what they are going to do.
 The steps they are taking always lead them closer to what they aspire to become – but they realize that life is a journey with ups and downs.
 All of us will go through ups and downs in life, but we can make better progress toward becoming more like the people we admire if we plan well.
 This plan will reveal how I aspire to evolve over the following years – by June of 2023.
 This document will serve as a compass, a tool that will guide me to the other side of the journey.